Olatomiwa001/AI-powered-studied-assistant/README.md

 ## 🎯 Why This Project?

 As part of my passion for teaching and simplifying complex topics, this tool is designed to support students in self-paced learning.
-It’s especially useful for platforms like **Kovun Academy**, where practical, AI-driven tools can enhance the way students engage with their learning materials.
+It’s especially useful for platforms like **Coven Academy**, where practical, AI-driven tools can enhance the way students engage with their learning materials.

 ## ✅ Future Improvements